What is a planning application?

 Preparing your application

-You may seek professional advice to prepare your planning permit application or do it yourself using our planning tool How to complete a planning application.
+You may seek professional advice to prepare your planning permit application or prepare it yourself using the forms and guidelines provided.

 Your application will consist of:

 - A completed Application for a Planning Permit Form.